 - Fail build if threat level is – Choose at which threat level to fail the Jenkins build based upon the scan’s threat level (High severity, Medium severity or Low Severity).

 - Stop the scan when build fails – Check this checkbox if you would like to abort the scan when the fail condition in Fail build if threat level is is met.
 This is setting is enabled by default.

-- Generate Report – Choose to a report to generate upon completion of the scan.
-The report will be accessible inside of Acunetix and an HTML version of the report will also be saved to the Jenkins workspace.
+- Generate Report – Choose a report to generate upon completion of the scan.
+The report will be accessible inside of Acunetix and a download link will be provided inside the job console output.